Solar PV arrays on campus

 - A 5.3 megawatt (5,300 kW), 30-acre solar plant is located at Chrisman Field on the Foothills Campus (Phase 1 completed, Dec.
 2009 and Phase 2 completed, Dec.
 2010).
 The plant provides one-third of the electricity needs of the entire Foothills Campus.
 This is one of the largest solar PV arrays located on a university campus in the United States.

-- A total of 1.45 megawatts (1,450 kW) of solar PV are located on the rooftops of campus buildings.
-Buildings hosting solar PV include: Academic Village, Braiden Hall, Behavioral Sciences Building, Edwards Hall, Engineering, Lake Street Parking Garage, The Cube at Morgan Library, Parmalee Hall, Powerhouse Energy Campus, Student Recreation Center, Research Innovation Center, Veterinary Teaching Hospital, and The University Center for the Arts.
+- A total of 1.5 megawatts (1,497 kW) of solar PV are located on the rooftops of campus buildings.
+Buildings hosting solar PV include: Academic Village, Braiden Hall, Behavioral Sciences Building, Edwards Hall, Engineering, Facilities Services North (bike shelter), Lake Street Parking Garage, The Study Cube at Morgan Library, Parmelee Hall, Powerhouse Energy Campus, Student Recreation Center, Research Innovation Center, Veterinary Teaching Hospital, and The University Center for the Arts.
+There are also three at arrays at two of CSU’s Branch Stations: the Arkansas Valley Research Center and the Western Colorado Research Center.

 Check out a full listing of the solar projects on campus.